panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 parcel index.html
 ```

 What a bit until parcel automatically installs the dependencies (`react`, `react-dom`, etc) and builds the playground.
-Finally, when the building has been completed, your playground is available at http://localhost:1234.
+Finally, when the building has been completed, your playground is available at [http://localhost:1234](http://localhost:1234).
 Have fun!

 ![React Playground Ready](./images/playground.png)

 You can start making changes to your playground right away.
-As soon as you change the source files, `parcel` automatically rebuilds the application, and the changes are reflected in the browser.
+As soon as you change the source files, `parcel` automatically rebuilds the application, and the updates are reflected in the browser.
 Pretty cool!

 If your playground needs more libraries, you don't have to install them manually.
 Simply require the needed library using `import` syntax, and `parcel` automatically installs the required dependencies.